FE-CTF 2023 - Brute force ahoy

 The Challenge

-Hoping against hope, I tried bypassing the validation and just submitting a password directly to the backend - but was met with a 403 Unauthorized.
-That would’ve been too easy anyway.
-Guess we’ll have to take another look at those password requirements.
+Hoping against hope, I tried bypassing the validation and just submitting a password directly to the backend, but was met with a 403 Unauthorized

 Initial thoughts and prayers